 In the Peace River area of northwest Alberta we produce heavy gravity crude oil and natural gas from the Bluesky formation and heavy gravity crude oil from the Spirit River (a Clearwater equivalent) formation.
 The core of our developing Clearwater play is located on the Peavine Métis settlement.
-However, a portion of Clearwater prospective acreage overlays our legacy Peace River lands which are productive from the Bluesky formation.
 Production in the area occurs through primary and polymer flooding recovery methods.
-During 2022, production from the area averaged approximately 20,212 boe/d, comprised of 18,208 bbl/d of heavy crude oil, 44 bbl/d of NGL and 11,752 Mcf/d of natural gas.
-In 2022, Baytex drilled 32 (32.0 net) horizontal multi-lateral wells in this area.
-As at December 31, 2022, we had proved plus probable reserves of 57 million boe (33 million proved; 24 million probable).
+During 2023, production from the area averaged approximately 25,537 boe/d, comprised of 23,608 bbl/d of heavy crude oil, 53 bbl/d of NGL and 11,258 Mcf/d of conventional natural gas.
+In 2023, Baytex drilled 36 (36.0 net) horizontal multi-lateral wells in this area.
+As at December 31, 2023, we had proved plus probable reserves of 54 million boe (33 million proved; 22 million probable).

-Baytex held approximately 272,681 net undeveloped acres in this area at December 31, 2022.
+Baytex held approximately 284,980 net undeveloped acres in this area as at December 31, 2023.